RAP for Statistics

 When naming your publication’s repository you should use the publication name fully written out, in lower case, and with dashes for spaces – ‘graduate-labour-market-statistics’.

 A single repository should be used for all releases of your publication, there’s no need to have multiple as all the history is saved within previous commits.
-You can make use of tagging releases in git to help differentiate between each cycle.
+You can make use of tagging releases in Git to help differentiate between each cycle.

 Avoid revealing sensitive information